 - A specific time frame for the authorization, with an expiration date.

 - A date and signature from the individual giving this authorization.
 (If the authorization is being given by an individual’s authorized representative, a description of the person’s authority to act on behalf of the individual must be detailed.)

 Statements must also be included on the HIPAA authorization to notify the individual of:

 - The right to revoke the authorization in writing.

 - Exceptions to the right to revoke and a description of how the right to revoke can be exercised.

-- HIPAA consent forms or HIPAA authorization are not required for allowable disclosures such those required for treatment, payment, or healthcare operations.
+- HIPAA consent forms or HIPAA authorizations are not required for allowable disclosures such as those required for treatment, payment, or healthcare operations.

-- HIPAA consent is often referring to HIPAA Authorization or an ROI.
+- HIPAA consent is often referring to HIPAA Authorization or an ROI (release of information).